-If you are unable to drop off your gifts, consider making a donation to cover the value of the gift card that will be purchased for your recipient.
+If you are unable to drop off your gifts, consider returning the gifts you bought and making a donation to cover the value of the gift card that will be purchased for your recipient.

 Why we don't take late drop-offs.

 - Gift recipients are from a variety of communities and mountain towns scattered across the state.

 - Currently, agencies representing the recipients drive in and pick up the gifts all at one time, then disperse the gifts all at one time.

 - Getting a second round of gifts delivered has proven extremely costly and labor intensive in the past.